-Some children have anemia from blood loss.
+Some children become anemic from blood loss.
 This can either be obvious blood loss, or long-term low-grade blood loss, perhaps in the stool.
 A cow’s milk allergy, for instance, is a common cause of hidden blood loss.

-Exposure to toxins, such as lead, can also cause anemia.
+Exposure to toxins, such as lead, can also cause a child to become anemic.

 Mild anemia might cause no obvious symptoms.

-Anemia can make children feel tired, weak, and cranky.
+Anemic children may feel tired, weak, and cranky.
 It can cause pale skin, headaches, and a poor appetite.
 Kids with anemia tend to get sick more often.
 Their brains and muscles are also affected.

 Prolonged or severe anemia can cause marked irritability, decreased appetite, and slowed growth.
 In very severe cases, children can even go into heart failure.

-Some specific types of anemia have specific symptoms, such as the pain crises associated with sickle cell anemia.
+Some specific types of anemia have specific symptoms, such as the pain crises associated with sickle cell.